Yujia-Qin/Yujia-Qin.github.io/_posts/2016-01-26-project01-reflection.markdown

 categories: jekyll update
 ---

-Our ethics code is posted at here{{http://www.davidmattia.xyz/viewPost/5}}.
+Our ethics code is posted at <a href="http://www.davidmattia.xyz/viewPost/5">here</a>.
 But I also posted it on my blog.

 The new Code of Ethics for Notre Dame CSE students is a more specific, practical ethical code that relates to CSE students.
 We have a specific section for academic code of conduct for CSE students specifically, which covers various aspects on the specifc rules regarding CSE course work.
 For example, we have a section about group projects in CSE classes.
 Besides, we emphasize Notre Dame values in our code, urging students to consider the social impact and responsibility they have as computer scientists.